Missouri DWI Law

 - Class A Misdemeanor

-- The defendant is a prior offender
+- Defendant is a prior offender

 - Class E Felony

-- The defendant is a persistent offender or
+- Defendant is a prior offender or

 - Class D Felony

-- The defendant is an aggravated offender or
+- Defendant is an aggravated offender or

 - Class C Felony

-- The defendant is a chronic offender or
+- Defendant is a chronic offender or

 - Class B Felony

-- The defendant is a habitual offender or
+- Defendant is a habitual offender or

 - Class A Felony